 However, if you want to change the job fields, you will be faced with a larger challenge.
 The job experience and training you currently have can help you, but you may need to do more to transition into a different career field.
-You need to have well-defined career goals to make the process easier.
+Learn what to do when you decide to change career fields.

 The career field you choose will determine how easy or difficult it is to transition into your new job.
 Before you make the commitment to transition, you should be sure that is something you really want to do.
 Talk to people who have been working in that field for several years.
+You should talk to people at several different companies, so you can get a broad view of what the industry is really like.

-After you have decided on the field, and researched it to make sure it is right for you, you need to begin acquiring the training necessary to make the switch.
-You may need to obtain another degree or additional certifications to qualify for the job.
-As you plan to make the transition, you should have a plan on you will pay for the training yourself.
-Your current job may be willing to pay for some of these if they are related to your current position in some way through.
+As you plan to make the transition, you should have a plan for how you will pay for the training yourself.
+Your current job may be willing to pay for continuing education, but will likely require that you stay at the company for a certain number of years afterward.
 If you want to switch career fields, but you are willing to continue working at your current company this may be a great way to save on the cost of your tuition while you are in school.
 Plus, you can complete the additional training while you are in your current position.

-Create a New Resume for the New Career Field
+Create a New Resume

 Once you have completed the training, you need to create a resume that will highlight the experience that you have and show how it will benefit your potential employers.
 Take time to look carefully at all of your previous responsibilities.
 Pick the ones that are related to your new job or that show your responsibility and reliability.
 Any experience you have should be beneficial in some way.

-Use Your Contacts and Other Resources to Find a New Job
+Network to Find a New Job

 After you have highlighted the skills you have gained in other lines of work, you should begin utilizing your social network to look for a job.
 Getting the word out will help you find opportunities you may not know about.
 It also helps to have people already working with the company recommend you for the position.

-Make Sure You Switch Your Benefits
+Switch Your Benefits

 Additionally, you may need to adjust to a different working environment.
 You may be working longer days with fewer shifts or you may find that you are required to be in touch with your company on a regular basis.
 These types of changes may happen any time you switch jobs, not just when you switch career fields.

 Keep Your Options Open